kcri-tz/sans/README.md

 # SANS ambages

 **Symmetric Alignment-free phylogeNomic Splits**
-***--- phylogenomics with abundance-filter, multi-threading and bootstrapping on amino-acid or genomic sequences***
+***--- phylogenomics with Abundance-filter, Multi-threading and Bootstrapping on Amino-acid or GEnomic Sequences***

 * Reference-free
 * Alignment-free